neoforged/Documentation/docs/gui/screens.md

     @Override
     protected boolean textureIsReadyToBlit(ExampleRenderState renderState) {
-        // When true, this reuse the already written-to picture instead of
+        // When true, this reuses the already written-to picture instead of
-        // constructing a new picture and writing to it using `blitTexture`.
+        // constructing a new picture and writing to it using `renderToTexture`.
         // This should only be true if it is guaranteed that two elements will
         // be rendered *exactly* the same.
         return super.textureIsReadyToBlit(renderState);